Jako/multiTV/README.md

 The input fields of one list element could be defined in `$settings['fields']`.
 This variable contains an array of fieldnames and each fieldname contains an array of field properties.

-The output templates for the snippet could be defined in `$settings['templates']`.
-This variable contains an array of *rowTpl* and *outerTpl* containing template chunks.

 Property | Description | Default
 ---- | ----------- | -------
 caption | caption (horizontal) or label (vertical) for the input | -